tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   so switch to `development` environment or send `development` environment to `iapReceiptValidator` function regardless of current environment.

+- checking subscription status always fails in production release

+  this is exactly the previous error - you cannot validate receipt of sandbox tester in `production` environment.

+  this is why Apple reviewer couldn't test subscription:

+  - he is signed in as sandbox tester on his iPhone
+  - he uses production release - so it's a `production` environment
+  - by default subscription status is `true` (before any checks)
+  - checking subscription status always fails for sandbox tester in production release
+  - subscription status remains to be `true` and reviewer doesn't see the button to subscribe

 prepare release with subscription
 ---------------------------------